cs3org/OCM-API/IETF-RFC.md

 security and authentication details from the users to the servers acting on behalf of the users.
-Another important point of the protocol is the invitation mechanism that lets users connect over established human relationships and uses those connections to establish contact between their respective OCM servers.
+Another important point of the protocol is the invitation mechanism that lets users connect over established human relationships and use those connections to establish contact between their respective OCM servers.

 # Terms